 THE SCHOOL NURSE

-The school nurse, Miss Fielding, is a regular visitor to the Infant School and is always on hand if there are any medical concerns.
+The school Nurse is a regular visitor to the Infant School and is always on hand if there are any medical concerns.
 As well as this all Infant staff are paediatric first aid trained and we have a first aid room on site.